PhoenixTales/phoenix-docs/_includes/about.md

 Changed last:  27.11.2022
 ```

-In our Design Concept (short "Phoenix Docs") we are documenting every aspect of the project and these docs are presented here in digital form, where the index serves as the navigation.
+We are documenting every aspect of the project in our Design Concept (short "Phoenix Docs"), presented here in digital form, where the index serves as the navigation.

 Since we target an international audience and are an international team the docs are written in english.
 When we are done we plan for a printed release.

 <p class="subtext">Note: Everything is work in progress.
 The docs are currently rewritten and will be unlocked over time.
 Plot documents will not be unlocked before release.
 Due to the current ongoing work on the order and internal structure of the documents, regular changes to the Index are to be expected.</p>